xoxzo/blog.xoxzo.com/content/Events/mwc19-shanghai-report-en.md

 The yearly MWC Shanghai was held between June 26 to June 28 2019.
-During MWC Barcelona this year we received an offer to setup a booth during MWC Shanghai, but because we have never attended the event previously and didn't know what to expect, we declined the offer but I took this opportunity to register and see for myself what MWC Shanghai is all about.
+During MWC Barcelona this year we received an offer to setup a booth during MWC Shanghai, but because we have never attended the event previously and didn't know what to expect, we declined the offer but since the entrance fees for visitors was much cheaper than MWC Barcelona, and since Shnaghai was only around 2 hours of flight away, I took this opportunity to register and see for myself what MWC Shanghai is all about.

 # MWC19 Shanghai